geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/deployment.md

 * Gets the release notes for the current release and copies them to the deploy directory.
 * Invokes `firebase deploy` to build and deploy the web version of the app.

+## 3. Deploy the iOS app

+First, open the Transporter app and drag the ggc_app.ipa file from the Desktop folder onto the App.

+Second, login to [App Store Connect](https://appstoreconnect.apple.com/login).
+Click on "Apps", then "GeoGardenClub", then "TestFlight".

+Wait for a few minutes for the uploaded version to become available for distribution via TestFlight.

-## 3. Upload the deployment files to Firebase App Distribution
+## 3. Deploy the Android App

-Upload the .ipa and .apk files to Firebase, select testers, add the release notes, and distribute.
+Upload the .apk files to Firebase, select testers, add the release notes, and distribute.

+## Adding new beta testers (iOS)

+We need the email address they use with their Apple ID in order to add them as a user in App Store Connect.

-## Adding new beta testers
+## Adding new beta testers (Android)

 When a new tester is added for the first time, there are a few additional steps: